steipete/sweetlink/README.md

 SweetLink consists of two cooperating pieces:

 - **CLI** – a Node.js client that parses your commands (`open`, `smoke`, `sessions`, etc.), reads `sweetlink.json`, and establishes a control session with your browser.
-- **Daemon** – a long-lived service (`pnpm sweetlink:daemon`) that launches or attaches to a DevTools-enabled Chrome instance, forwards console/network telemetry, and executes remote evaluations on behalf of the CLI.
+- **Daemon** – a long-lived service (`pnpm exec sweetlink daemon` or `pnpm exec sweetlinkd`) that launches or attaches to a DevTools-enabled Chrome instance, forwards console/network telemetry, and executes remote evaluations on behalf of the CLI.

 The typical flow looks like this: